 - Dr. Cemal Pulak and Dr. Deborah Carlson are panelists for a workshop on A History of the Mediterranean in Six Shipwrecks.

-- Dr. Carolyn Kennedy is presenting Philadelphia Gunboat Research Initiative (PGRI) – A Revitalized Approach to Conservation of American Revolutionary War Artifacts.
+- Dr. Carolyn Kennedy gave a video presentation of Philadelphia Gunboat Research Initiative (PGRI) – A Revitalized Approach to Conservation of American Revolutionary War Artifacts.

 Society for Historical Archaeology (SHA)